About The Silk District

 - New first class schools to be built, through the Mayor of London’s regeneration project

-From the looms of the Huguenots to the stalls of independent traders selling fresh fruit or finely patterned fabrics, Whitechapel’s story is one of creativity and trade - a history of hustle and aspiration.
+From the looms of the Huguenots to the stalls of independent traders selling fresh fruit or finely patterned fabrics, this is a story of creativity and trade - a history of hustle and aspiration in Whitechapel E1.

 It was the Huguenots who, arriving from France in the sixteenth and seventeenth centuries, brought the weaving and silk trade that The Silk District is named for.
-A trade so important to our area that our local crest features a mulberry bush - delicacy of choice for the silkworm - as well as a weaver’s shuttle.
+A trade so important to the Whitechapel area that the local crest features a mulberry bush - delicacy of choice for the silkworm - as well as a weaver’s shuttle.

 The threads of Whitechapel’s history continue to shape the area’s personality, visible in the architecture lining the streets.
 The walls of the Whitechapel gallery premiered works that went on to define the careers of Picasso, Frida Kahlo, and Jackson Pollock.
 A short walk away, the building of the former Whitechapel Bell Foundry is a testament to the origin of Big Ben and the Liberty Bell, both cast within its walls.
 It’s an area whose history echoes around the world into the present day.